 In real estate, the most important thing is a person’s perspective.

 That’s why Nikon created the AF-S Nikkor 50mm f/1.8 lens for photorealistic video and photography in this industry.

 This lens for real estate video is fast, compact, and excellent at shooting in low-light settings.

-Its focus range can be quickly changed to suit the environment by using a M/a switch, and it also features a helpful autofocus function.
+Its focus range can be quickly changed to suit the environment by using a M/a switch and features a helpful autofocus function.

 The maximum reproduction ratio possible with this lens is 0.15X, so you never have to worry about your images appearing too big or small the next time you head out on a job!

 They considered that by making it an affordable piece of equipment with a built-in motor to match perfectly with a DSLR camera or camcorder (Nikon D3400).